-13. - (1) A person who, without lawful authority or excuse -

-(a) contravenes or fails to comply with any provision of these Regulations;

-(b) fails to comply with a notice served under regulation 11 within the time specified in the notice;

-(c) makes any entry in a record, or gives any information for the purposes of these Regulations which he knows to be false in any material particular or, for those purposes, recklessly makes a statement or gives any information which is false in any material particular; or shall be guilty of an offence under section 2 of the Agriculture (Miscellaneous Provisions) Act 1968.
+- 13. (1) Subject to paragraph 7(3) and (4) of Schedule 6, a person who without lawful authority or excuse, proof of which shall lie on him - - (a) contravenes or fails to comply with any provision of these Regulations; - (b) fails to comply with a notice served under regulation 11 within the time specified in the notice: - (c) makes any entry in a record, or gives any information for the purposes of these Regulations which he knows to be false in any material particular or, for those purposes, recklessly makes a statement or gives any information which is false in any material particular; or - (d) causes or permits any of the above, shall be guilty of an offence under section 2(1) of the Welfare of Animals Act (Northern Ireland) 1972.